viviandotdev/ObsidianVault/30 Notes/Observation is the root of problem solving, new problems require to carefully study the properties.md

 ---
 up::
 type:: #note/atomic
-## Observation is the root of problem solving, new problems require to carefully study the properties

 **Problem Solving**
 - Problem solving is not just pattern matching, you have to be able to identify the patterns in the first place